NicolasPetiot/md_manager/README.md

-# MD-manager
+# MD-manager: Protein Conformation Analysis Toolkit

 MD-manager is a set of python functions and methods that provide easy acess and manipulation of data for molecular dynamics simulations.
+Python package designed for analyzing protein structure and conformational properties.
+This toolkit allows users to calculate various structural features such as bond angles, dihedral angles, backbone and side-chain conformations, and more.
 It is developped in the research group of Physics Applied to Proteins at _université de bougrogne_.

 ## Installation: